OgelGames/digicontrol/README.md

 Digicontrol nodes are designed to be as simple to use as possible.
 The Diode, Splitter, and Tri-Splitter are similar to mesecons logic gates; they work without any setup.

 The Filter can be right-clicked to set the channel it will filter.
 If left blank it will allow all messages to pass through, if a channel is specified, it will only let messages on that channel through, blocking all others.
+You can also use "?" to optionally match the start or end, for example `abc?` will match channels starting with "abc".

 ![Filter Formspec](images/filter_formspec.png?raw=true "Filter Formspec")